|MEETING PLACE:||The Gonzo Inn, 100 W 200 S, Moab, Utah|

-We’ll meet at 6:00 PM at the OARS Warehouse in Moab for a pre-trip meeting.
+We’ll meet at 6:00 PM at the Gonzo Inn in Moab for a pre-trip meeting.
 This is an opportunity to meet your fellow travelers and guides and ask any last-minute questions.
 Your guides will give you a thorough trip orientation and pass out your waterproof river bags so you can pack your belongings that evening.

-We begin our trip with a 75-minute scenic drive to Mineral Bottom—an exciting drive when the road forges a dubious route through the sheer Wingate Sandstone.
+We will meet at the OARS Warehouse to begin our trip with a 75-minute scenic drive to Mineral Bottom—an exciting drive when the road forges a dubious route through the sheer Wingate Sandstone.

 The trip begins on a calm stretch of the Green River.
 Depending on water levels, we may use the motor assist during sometimes windy afternoon conditions to make miles, however if things are calm this is a perfect time to try out an inflatable kayak, stand up paddleboard or sit back in the raft and take in the gorgeous canyon scenery and become acclimated to your boats, guides and fellow travelers.
 For a big hike right off the bat, we may stop at Upheaval Canyon to hike to the enigmatic Upheaval Dome.

 At lunchtime we pull over to a sandy beach and enjoy a delicious picnic.
 After feasting and relaxing on the beach, we get back in our boats and head to Fort Bottom for a hike to see both an Ancestral Puebloan structure and a historic cabin.
 Then we’ll be back in the boats to watch the desert panoramas slowly develop as we head for our evening camp.